The Revenant, Inspired by true story of Hugh Glass

-Starring Leonardo DiCaprio as Glass, who is left for dead by his fellow fur-trapping colleagues after being brutally mauled by a female Grizzly bear, it is ultimately a story of survival against incredible, even unbelievable odds.
+Leonardo DiCaprio stars as Glass.
+He’s left for dead by his fellow fur-trapping colleagues after being brutally mauled by a female Grizzly bear.
+Its ultimately a story of survival against incredible, even unbelievable odds.
 DiCaprio is fantastic as the bearded, filthy, severely injured survivor who crawls on his belly until he finally can stand again.
 He’s a strong contender for another Oscar nomination.

 When the real-life Glass finally staggered back to the fort after a 200-mile trek through blizzards, Indian attacks and other near-death experiences, he did confront his former friends.
 But then he forgave them, which actually seems to this viewer like a better story.
 Especially since it is true.

 But Hollywood filmmakers, even highly respected award-winning ones like Inarritu, don’t always stick too close to the truth when drama demands a more spectacular, gorier climax.
-So the film drags on for about 20 minutes longer than necessary in order to allow the relentless Glass to whip his betrayer, John Fitzgerald (Tom Hardy) into a bloody pulp before shoving him downstream for an Indian chief to scalp.
+So the film drags on for about 20 minutes longer than necessary.
+The extra time allows the relentless Glass to whip his betrayer, John Fitzgerald (Tom Hardy) into a bloody pulp.
+Afterwards, Glass shoves him downstream for an Indian chief to scalp.

-But the film also has some tender moments of love and loyalty shown in flashbacks of Glass with his Pawnee Indian wife and son, both later killed.
+However, the film also has some tender moments of love and loyalty.
+These moments are shown in flashbacks of Glass with his Pawnee Indian wife and son, both later killed.
 A wandering Pawnee who’s lost his own family and tribe to soldiers shows friendship and compassion to Glass, keeping him alive during a fierce blizzard and helping to heal his wounds.
 These acts of nobility, however, are few and far between.

-The real Hugh Glass died in 1833 at the age of 53 after surviving more near-death experiences than an entire army of battle-scarred soldiers.
+The real Hugh Glass died in 1833 at the age of 53.
+He had survived more near-death experiences than an entire army of battle-scarred soldiers.
 Personally, I found his history more interesting and far more satisfying than the film version.